How to Obtain a Government Proclamation

 - Can you arrange a signing ceremony and invite media?

-to the proclamation office, remember to include the following:
+4. When submitting the required documents to the proclamation office, remember to include the following:

 - A cover letter with some facts about the importance of conservative care as a way to stem the opioid epidemic.
 Be sure to mention that your clinic/organization will be celebrating National Chiropractic Health Month along with the American Chiropractic Association and doctors of chiropractic nationwide.
 Note that the goal of NCHM is to bring attention to how chiropractic care can help people feel and perform their best naturally.
 Also include the date and theme of the proposed proclamation (October; Back to Basics) and your contact information.